 Call for CUR Councilor Nominations

-CUR Councilors are the governing body of CUR.
-We are always in the market for new councilors who are eager to devote some of their time and...
+CUR Councilors compose the governing body of CUR.
+We are always looking for new councilors willing to devote some of their time and creativity to...

 CUR Publications Available

 CUR Publishes several useful publications for faculty working with undergraduates in their research.

 - "How To Get Started in Research" , now in its second edition, written by Bert Holmes and Thomas Goodwin

 - "How to Develop and Administer Institutional Undergraduate Research Programs", 1999, by Toufic Hakim

 - "How to Get a Tenure-Track Position at a Predominately Undergraduate Institution", 2000, by Patricia Videtich, Michelle Bushey and Deborah Lycan.

 - "How to Mentor Undergraduates", 2002, by Carolyn Ash Merkel and Shenda M. Baker.